Types of MBA: A List of Top Concentrations

 She said that because digital media is a newer field, proving that she had a solid foundation in research and analytics — as well as financial compliance — helped show her employer that she could set digital media goals that improved the bottom line.

 “The confidence I gained when I actually discovered I could do calculus and understand managerial accounting and economics with proper instruction made me feel very capable,” she said.

-Morehouse said she was inspired to earn an advanced degree early on, after watching her mother juggle college, two jobs and a family.
-Although she never thought she’d pursue an MBA specifically, she said she realized that being able to speak the same business language as her clients and supervisors would serve her well in her career — and it has.
+Morehouse said she was inspired to earn an advanced degree early on after watching her mother juggle college, two jobs and a family.
+Although she never thought she’d pursue an MBA specifically, Morehouse said she realized that being able to speak the same business language as her clients and supervisors would serve her well in her career — and it has.

-"They proved to give me some valuable skills to use not only my professional life, but in my personal life as well," Regan said.
+"They proved to give me some valuable skills to use not only (in) my professional life but in my personal life as well," Regan said.
 "Not everyone gets along in the workplace; it's ... good to figure out how to best handle those situations.”

-As you consider moving forward with an MBA, keep in mind that this is a degree that prepares you well for broad industries.
-A concentration, however, provides specialization in a particular area that can make a difference in taking on a role in an area you enjoy working in most.
+As you consider moving forward with an MBA, keep in mind that this degree can prepare you well for broad industries.
+A concentration, however, provides specialization in a particular area that can make a difference in taking on a role in the area you enjoy working in most.

 Krysten Godfrey Maddocks ’11 is a writer and marketing/communication professional.
 Connect with her on LinkedIn.